besanchez1/frogger-skillmap/skillmap.md

 * name: Enemy Improvements
 * type: tutorial
-* description: Let's make our enemies more dynamic and add more into the level.
+* description: Let's make our enemy more dynamic and add another into the level.
 * tags: easy
 * next: frogger-activity5